 Place a medium saucepan over medium heat.
 When the pan is hot, add 2 Tbsp olive oil and gently fry the ground pork until cooked through.
 While the pork cooks, use a fork to keep crumbling it.

 Add the onion, garlic, spices, salt and pepper and continue to cook, stirring occasionally, until the onions and garlic are soft and translucent.
-Lower the heat to a low simmer and continue to cook for about an hour.
+Add the milk or water, then lower the heat to a low simmer and continue to cook for about an hour.

 If the mixture starts to dry out add beef stock or water to keep it at a very-thick-sauce consistency.
 Add bread crumbs and mix to combine.
 Remove from heat and allow the mixture to cool.